 Software developers at DF Studio are familiar with OWASP Top 10 principles, which are considered during development, and integrated into the process of developing and deploying code, with automated monitoring for known vulnerabilities in the processes and third-party libraries in use.

 All application traffic is encrypted over SSL (TLS 1.2) between the user’s web browser and the server.
 DF Studio’s certificate uses a 2,048 bit key and is managed and renewed regularly by AWS Certificate Manager.
+Access restrictions block traffic from IP address ranges associated with regions known to be high in malicious activity.

 Database servers and servers performing background operations on DF Studio assets reside in private subnets, inaccessible from the internet.
 Public-facing servers delivering the DF Studio interface to web browsers are hosted in public subnets with firewall protection, accessible only through load balancers.